-Figure 8-11 Add User Screen Example
+Figure 8-16 User Editing Screen Example

-- 2. Edit the user information (including changing the password) by either tapping on the fields or using the dropdown menus. - Tap the Add button to add the new user account or the Back button to 3. discard the changes.
+- 2. From the User Name dropdown menu, select the user account to edit. - 3.
+Edit the user account information (including changing the password) by either tapping on the fields or using the dropdown menus. - 4.
+Tap the Apply button to apply the changes or the Back button to discard the changes.